Tikamin557/Ts-Core/docs/ModderGuide_LocationServices.md

 Location Services are **read-only**.

-They simply expose location-related information through Content Patcher tokens.
+They only expose location-related information through Content Patcher tokens and do not modify locations, warps, or player movement.

 Some tokens update when the player changes locations, while others update as in-game time passes.
-Make sure to specify an appropriate `Update` value when using these tokens in Content Patcher.
+Make sure to specify an appropriate `Update` value when using them in Content Patcher.

-Location Services are designed to provide simple location-aware conditions for Content Patcher without requiring custom tokens or C# code.

 ---